Lauraquiroga/login-checker-benchmarking/README.md

    python login_checker.py # or use python3 login_checker.py if needed
    ```
    This will run the simulation with the dataset included in the data folder (usernames_1M.txt).

-   After running the project you will see the plots showing the run time complexities.
+   After the execution, the results will be saved in the data/results folder and you will see the plots showing the run time complexities.

    To use a custom dataset, place your file in the data folder and update the filename in login_checker.py.

    If you want to run the project with a different number of simulation steps (variations of sizes in the dataset), update the n_steps parameter in the initialization of the Benchmark() object in the login_checker.py file.
-   After the execution, the results will be saved in the data/results folder.

 5. **Run the unit tests**
    To run the test cases use the following command.